-The sale yards now meet Environment Protection Authority (EPA) guidelines with respect to the level of water extracted from the aquifer and disposal of waste water as well as greatly improving the cattle selling operations.
+The saleyards now meet Environment Protection Authority (EPA) guidelines with respect to the level of water extracted from the aquifer and disposal of waste water as well as greatly improving the cattle selling operations.

-This project has multiple benefits such as producing high value reuse options for animal effluent at reduced ongoing costs, reduced groundwater take from the aquifer, increased rainwater use within the facility, improved animal welfare and increased comfort for users of the facility.
+This project has multiple benefits such as producing high-value reuse options for animal effluent at reduced ongoing costs, reduced groundwater take from the aquifer, increased rainwater use within the facility, improved animal welfare and increased comfort for users of the facility.

-The NRLE contributes significant direct and indirect economic benefits to the Naracoorte Lucindale community; providing local livestock growers with a facility close to their operations, transport operators who move stock and purchase fuel, locals who work there, agents who use the yards and the businesses in Naracoorte who support the NRLE operations and its users.
+The NRLE contributes significant direct and indirect economic benefits to the Naracoorte Lucindale community; providing local livestock growers with a facility close to their operations, transport operators who move stock and purchase fuel, locals who work there, agents who use the yards and the businesses in Naracoorte which support the NRLE operations and its users.